HomeResourcesArticles

 3 Tips to Help Stop Those Pesky “Documentation Needed” Requests

-If you have a Flexible Spending Account (FSA) or a Health Reimbursement Account (HRA), it’s likely you’ve received an email requesting a receipt for a purchase you made – even for an expense that was perfectly eligible.
-You may be asking yourself, “Why was my card approved but now you want me to prove my expense was eligible?”
-Great question!
+If you have a Flexible Spending Account (FSA) or a Health Reimbursement Account (HRA), you may have received an email requesting a receipt for a purchase you made – even for an expense that was perfectly eligible.
+You might be wondering why your card was initially approved and then after your purchase you’re asked to verify the transaction was for eligible items or services.

-Back to your earlier question.
-Your Ameriflex debit card works at stores where a majority of the products sold are eligible.
+Your Ameriflex Debit Mastercard® works at stores where a majority of the products sold are eligible.
 As you know, most stores sell a mix of eligible and ineligible products (i.e. candy and birthday cards).

-When you buy something with your Ameriflex card at one of these stores, your card gets approved assuming you purchased an eligible item.
-Makes sense.
-The only problem is, not all stores have a system in place to tell us WHAT you purchased with your card.
+When you buy something with your Ameriflex Debit Mastercard® at one of these stores, your card gets approved assuming you purchased an eligible item.
+The problem is, not all stores have a system in place to tell us what you purchased with your card.
 Most doctor’s offices and eyeglass providers offer products that aren’t eligible, such as non-prescription sunglasses and concierge fees for white-glove treatment.
 As a result, you may be asked to provide a receipt to confirm the item or service you purchased was eligible.
 If you visit a doctor, dentist, or eyeglass provider, always request an itemized receipt.

 How to Reduce Substantiation Documentation Requests

 The key to receiving fewer requests for documentation is where you buy your product, not what you buy.
 If you use your card at an IIAS merchant, it’s less likely we’ll ask you for a receipt.
 Stores with an Inventory Information Approval System (IIAS) identify eligible expenses on the spot.
-Click here for list of certified IIAS stores.
+Here is a list of certified IIAS stores.

 To reduce receipt requests when shopping at an IIAS merchant, follow these steps: